Home Warranty Transfer: How to Transfer Coverage to New Homeowner

 • Maintenance records for covered systems and appliances (required by some providers)

-• Proof of original installation (particularly important for roof or HVAC warranties)
+• Proof of original installation, particularly important for roof or HVAC warranties

 Pincher's Pro Tip

 If you're a buyer navigating this for the first time, our home warranty buying guide walks through what to negotiate and when coverage starts.
+Buyers should also review our guide on how to negotiate a home warranty for tactics that maximize the value of a transferred plan.

 Smart Savings Made Simple!